Governance & Meetings

 - View GSPAC’s Agendas and Minutes webpage for materials related to current and past meetings.

-Join the Groundwater Email List for updates and opportunities to get involved in GSA and GSPAC meetings and activities.
+Join the Groundwater Email List for updates and opportunities to be informed of GSA meetings and activities.